 A designated UNESCO World Heritage site, Old Havana (Habana Vieja) is a beautiful part of the city filled with historic sites, restaurants, bars and attractions.
 This part of the city is better maintained and caters more to tourists, though many Cubans do live in Old Havana.
 It is also relatively small and very walkable.
 I stayed here and was glad I did.
 It was nice being able to walk to major sights I wanted to see, and it was a bit easier to find resources like bottled water, money exchange and restaurants.

-Known as a more local part of the city, staying in Centro Habana will allow you to get away from some of the tourist traps and see more of daily life in Havana.
+Known as a more local part of the city, staying in Centro Habana will allow you to get away from some of the tourist traps and experience more of life in Havana.
 It is also centrally located and would be an easy stroll down the Malecón to Old Havana or other neighborhoods.

 Considered “new Havana,” here you’ll find more high-rise apartment buildings, trendy paladars and popular night life spots.
 The residential streets are quiet and peaceful, with a hint of ocean breeze.
 This is a great place to stay if you want to retreat from the hustle and bustle of Old Havana while still being close to great bars and restaurants.